 Alisa is a LSVT LOUD® certified clinician trained to deliver specialised voice therapy to clients with Parkinson disease and other neurological conditions.
 She has also undergone training in vocal techniques such as Voicecraft and Lessac Madsen Resonant Voice.

 Alisa has worked in numerous settings including community health, hospitals and disability services.
 She is committed to working together with clients and their families to create specific programs that target each client’s individual needs.
 Alisa participates in a regular multidisciplinary Voice and Swallowing Clinic with Dr Novakovic.
-She consults at at Westmead, Norwest, Frenchs Forest and St Leonards rooms.
+She consults at at St Leonards, Westmead and Hornsby rooms.

 Customer Relations / Reception